kzhu2099/Paper-Trades/README.md

 # papertrades

-papertrades is a package to simulate and analyze paper trades in Python.
+`papertrades` is a package to simulate and analyze paper trades in Python.

+Many tools exist online for simulation paper trading.
+However, users may not find them to be up to their standards. `papertrades` changes this by allowing full customization.

 - HomePage: https://github.com/kzhu2099/Paper-Trades
 - Issues: https://github.com/kzhu2099/Paper-Trades/issues